-My furniture shopping pet peeve is that a lion’s share of the price of new furniture isn’t based on quality of materials but instead is based on the cost of shipping overseas and warehouse storage.
-When I began shopping for a sawhorse table last year, it was obvious that the prices weren’t relative to quality, so I quickly made up my mind to create my own- and am thrilled with the solid wood, unique piece that now resides in my studio (and often features as a background in many of my tutorials.)
+My furniture shopping pet peeve is that the price tag rarely reflects quality- more often the price reflects the cost of shipping from a manufacturing plant overseas and warehouse storage.
+When I began shopping for a sawhorse table last year, it was obvious that the prices weren’t relative to quality.
+I quickly made up my mind to create my own- and am thrilled with the unique solid wood piece that now resides in my studio (and often features as a background in many of my tutorials.)

-While a saw horse table similar to the size I made would cost upward of $300, I was able to construct and finish my table for a total cost of $25.
-Sawhorse Brackets cost about $3.50/pair at your local hardware store (or about $6 from Amazon, if you are willing to pay for convenience) and lumber for this counter-top height table came in under $15.
+While a saw horse table in a similar size would cost upward of $300, I was able to construct and finish my table for a total cost of $25.
+Sawhorse Brackets cost about $4/pair at your local hardware store (or about $8 from Amazon, if you are willing to pay for convenience) and lumber for this counter-top height table came in under $15.
 This project was the perfect opportunity to use the large barn door that had been left in one of Hawk Hill’s barns when I bought the property, but if you don’t have a door handy, check your local Habitat for Humanity ReStore (this thrift-store style lumberyard/hardware store always has a large selection of doors on hand, ranging from cheap hollow core doors to solid antique doors)

 Instructions for Building a Sawhorse Table:

-A saw capable of cutting 2/4’s (preferably a miter saw that can cut legs angled so the bottoms will sit flush on the floor)
+A saw capable of cutting 2/4’s (preferably a miter saw that can cut angle, so the bottoms of the legs will sit square on the floor)

 Hammer + Nails